danielgjackson/scrollcapture/README.md

   * On Windows, install [*MiniCap*](https://www.donationcoder.com/software/mouser/popular-apps/minicap).

+## Usage

+**Recommended:** You should do an initial small test to verify the captured portion of the window, and the degree of scroll overlap.
+If you would like to adjust the captured area of the window, see the *Calibration* section below.
+When you run a longer capture session, be sure to minimize the risk of anything interrupting the capture (e.g. other programs taking the focus, or screen blanking or automatic shutdowns).

+1. Open your browser on the required page and adjust the zoom and window size to fit the content and so that the *space* key scrolls the desired amount.

+2. Open the Terminal and run the script.
+Change `5` to the desired number of screenshots to take.
+(On macOS, you will be prompted to allow permission for `Terminal.app` to control your computer, and for it to capture screenshots, and you may need to re-open the terminal and re-run the script).

+    ```bash
+    ~/scrollcapture/scrollcapture.sh 5
+    ```

+3. Immediately change the current focussed window back to your browser, and wait for the screenshots to be taken.

+4. Afterwards, the script should automatically open the PDF archive of the screenshots.

 ## Calibration (Optional)

 If you are using a new browser configuration, or have changed the display resolution, you may want to calibrate the crop region.
 This determines how to crop the screenshot so that only the content is visible.